 7. Feleipe Franks

-Franks showed both bright and dark spots over his two-plus years thus far.
+Franks showed both bright and dark spots while in Gainesville.
 He improved his passer rating from 113.3 in 2017 to 134.8 in 2018, but went down with injury early in the Gators’ 2019 season.
-He transferred to Arkansas fo his final season thanks to the rise of Kyle Trask.
+He transferred to Arkansas for his final season thanks to the rise of Kyle Trask.

 6. Jeff Driskel

 The one stat that will break your heart: In one season at Louisiana Tech, Driskel threw for more yards and touchdowns than he did during four years at Florida.
 Much of his Gator career was derailed because of a broken leg he suffered in 2013 and never truly regained his form.